DanielSouzaBertoldi/DanielSouzaBertoldi/README.md

   ## 🔨 I'm currently working on...

-  Improving my Kotlin and Android Development skills.
+  Creating a bunch of different small personal projects.
 I have a big interest in [Compose](https://developer.android.com/jetpack/compose) and I'm currently trying to learn a bit more about it and implementing it in my projects.

   ## 📚 I'm currently learning...

-  Compose, dependency injection with Dagger 2 and unit tests using MockK in Android.
+  Jetpack Compose, Dependency Injection with Koin/Dagger 2/Hilt/Anvil, mastering Coroutines & Flow/LiveData and Jetpack Navigation.

   ## 💬 Ask me about: